sidhu1012/DataScientist/README.md

 4. It applies all algorithm based ML models and returns the best model, accuracy, predicted output for dataset.
    And many more...

+ ## 💻 Development guidelines

+1. Put all the code in one of the existing files in  `/src`.

+3. Push all the code to your own branch.
+Once you are sure it is working, merge it with the `dev`  branch.
+Let's maintain only the stable and released versions on the  `master`  branch.

+4. Write a kick-ass, readable, and clean code.

 ## Contributing
 Pull requests are WELCOME.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests case wherever necessary.

+##  💼  Code of Conduct

+We want to facilitate a healthy and constructive community behavior by adopting and enforcing our code of conduct.
+Please adhere toward our [Code-of-Conduct](code-of-conduct.md).

+## 🏆 Contributing

+Please read  [CONTRIBUTING.md](CONTRIBUTING..md)  for information on how to contribute to DataScientist.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

+## ❤️ Thanks to our awesome contributors.

 ## Like This??
 Star ⭐ this Repo.

+💜 **Thanks**